top of page

 Hello

-Right on top, I could see a couple of transparent cellophane packages filled with a green, leafy substance.
-He gestured to them.
+Resting right on top were a couple of transparent cellophane packages stuffed with a green, leafy substance.
+He gestured casually toward them.

 “Do you want some?” he asked.

-My jaw must have hit the floor.
+My jaw must have dropped.
 “You traveled with that?
 Into America?
-Wasn’t it dangerous, crossing the border?”
+Wasn’t it dangerous crossing the border?”

-He just shrugged, completely casual, and explained there was no danger, that no one would ever find out.
-“In my country of Pakistan,” he said, “people smoke this every day.
-Like a cigarette.”
+He merely shrugged, utterly unbothered, and explained that there was no danger, as no one would ever find out.
+“In my country, Pakistan,” he told me, “people smoke this every day, just like a cigarette.”

 Unbelievable.
-The absolute last thing I wanted was to kick off my LLM studies by getting high on smuggled weed from Pakistan.
-I declined, of course.
-Why in the world would I trust this guy?
+The absolute last thing I wanted was to kick off my LLM studies by getting high on smuggled Pakistani weed.
+I declined, naturally.
+Why on earth should I trust this guy?
+Still, in some twisted way, I recognized it as a gesture of goodwill.

-I finally arrived, armed with beer and crisps.
-The party was already underway, packed with young men and women.
-I didn’t latch onto anyone specific, just floated between groups, trying to join in.
-The beer, at least, kept me company.
+I finally arrived, armed with a stash of beer and crisps.
+The party was already in full swing, the house brimming with young men and women.
+I didn’t anchor myself to any single person; instead, I floated peripherally between groups, attempting to weave myself into the ongoing conversations.
+The beer, at the very least, proved a reliable companion.

 Comments